-Nigeria's rapidly developing economy is now Africa's second biggest.
-Nigeria is a major EU trade partner, with a particular focus on oil and gas.
+Nigeria is the biggest economy on the African continent and a major EU trade partner, with a particular focus on oil and gas.

-The basis for political, trade and development cooperation relations between the EU and Nigeria is the 2000 Cotonou Agreement (also known as the ACP-EU Partnership Agreement) with 79 developing countries in Africa, the Caribbean and the Pacific.
+The basis for political, trade and development cooperation relations between the EU and Nigeria is the 2000 Cotonou Agreement (also known as the ACP-EU Partnership Agreement).
+It covers 79 developing countries in Africa, the Caribbean and the Pacific.
 It was last revised in 2010.

-In 2009, the 2 parties signed the Nigeria-EU Joint Way Forward, which sets out detailed plans for intensified dialogue and cooperation.
+In 2009, the two parties signed the Nigeria-EU Joint Way Forward, which sets out detailed plans for intensified dialogue and cooperation.

 This has led to regular political dialogues spanning a broad range of issues such as human rights, security and migration.
-The most recent ministerial meeting was held in May 2013.
+The last ministerial meeting was held in May 2013.

 The priorities for bilateral cooperation are set out in the Country Strategy Paper.
 The 2009-2013 Country Strategy (executive summary ) is still being implemented.
 The focal sectors covered are:

 Between 2009 and 2013, EU aid to Nigeria – most of it from the 10th European Development Fund – totaled about €700m.
 Some €200m was allocated to the consolidation of peace and stability, tackling poverty and creating job opportunities for young people (ex-militants) in the Niger Delta.